majick/entry/README.md

-# 📝 entry
+# 🧶 bundles

 <comment>
-Certain features of this README only work on Entry!
+Certain features of this README only work on Bundles!
 You can view this README at https://www.sentrytwo.com/what

 ***
 </comment>

-Entry is a lightweight and anonymous Markdown pastebin written in TypeScript that allows for publishing Markdown documents with Markdown preview, easy editing, quick deletion, custom URLs, versioning, comments, media uploads and [many more features](#features).
+Bundles is a lightweight and anonymous Markdown pastebin written in TypeScript that allows for publishing Markdown documents with Markdown preview, easy editing, quick deletion, custom URLs, versioning, comments, media uploads and [many more features](#features).

-Entry uses the [Bun](https://bun.sh) runtime.
+*Bun*dles uses the [Bun](https://bun.sh) runtime.
 Pastes are stored in an SQLite database using the [Bun SQLite3 API](https://bun.sh/docs/api/sqlite).
-Entry also supports using a PostgreSQL database through config `pg`.
+Bundles also supports using a PostgreSQL database through config `pg`.

-The official Entry instance is hosted at [sentrytwo.com](https://sentrytwo.com), but any instance can interact with any other instance through the basic decentralization support provided by Entry.
+The official Bundles instance is hosted at [sentrytwo.com](https://sentrytwo.com), but any instance can interact with any other instance through the basic decentralization support provided by Bundles.

 ## Install